mjgaughan/tweet_bigline/README.md

 # tweet_bigline

-This is a project to record the effects/correlation of tech CEOs'/executives' twitter behavior on their companyies' stock prices.
-Inspired by a thread by [@mcclure111](https://twitter.com/mcclure111)
+This is a project to record the effects/correlation of tech CEOs'/executives' twitter behavior on their companies' stock prices.
+Inspired by a Twitter thread by [@mcclure111](https://twitter.com/mcclure111).

 # muskrat_0.py
 This is the first file in the project, at the moment it listens for a tweet from a given user or pertaining to a given subject, once there is a new tweet, the program